ncf0003/python-novice-inflammation/_episodes/01-intro.md

 > ## Check Your Understanding
 >
-> What values do the variables `mass` and `age` have after each statement in the following program?
+> What values do the variables `mass` and `age` have after executing the statements in the following program?
 > Test your answers by executing the commands.
 >
 > ~~~